Skip to main content Accessibility information

 Role Summary

-Since joining Marjon in 2017, I have contributed to curriculum development and teaching across Physiotherapy, Osteopathic Medicine, Sport Therapy, and Sport Rehabilitation.
-I was a founding academic contributor to the Integrated Master’s in Physiotherapy and Integrated Master’s in Osteopathic Medicine programmes, supporting curriculum design, professional approval activity, placement preparation, and student learning.
+Since joining Marjon in 2017, Sherrie has contributed to curriculum development and teaching across Physiotherapy, Osteopathic Medicine, Sport Therapy and Sport Rehabilitation.
+She was a founding academic contributor to the Integrated Master’s in Physiotherapy and Integrated Master’s in Osteopathic Medicine programmes.

 Qualifications

-• PhD in Health Science (University of Plymouth, United Kingdom)
+• PhD in Health Studies (University of Plymouth, United Kingdom)

 • Senior Fellow of Higher Education Academy